alessandrogubbiotti/Statistic-Notes-for-Linguists/README.md

 These notes are provided **for educational purposes only**.
 Feel free to use and adapt them, but please acknowledge the source if you redistribute.
----

-## 📝 License

-These notes are provided **for educational purposes only**.
-Feel free to use and adapt them, but please acknowledge the source if you redistribute.